exoscale/deps-modules/README.md

 * it should preseve the comments/formating of the deps.edn files it modifies.

+* it should allow for synchronizing other common elements of `deps.edn` files, such as aliases.

-In order to do this we decided to create a simple tool that reads a `.deps-versions.edn` file from the project root, containing map of dependencies in the tools.deps format then attempts to merge the coordinate attributes it found for the dependencies that have a `:exo.deps/inherit` key in their coordinate map in the modules'
+In order to do this we decided to create a simple tool that reads configuration from a top-level `deps.edn` file, containing map of dependencies in the tools.deps format then attempts to merge the coordinate attributes it found for the dependencies that have a `:exo.deps/inherit` key in their coordinate map in the modules'